-ii.
 Require responsible parties to be in compliance with the TMDLs.
 Responsible parties would eliminate all activities that contribute to discharge.
 It is difficult to estimate the level of impact since we do not know what methods parties would choose to comply.
 However, staff concluded responsible parties may choose to:

-A. eliminate their use of sewer lines/laterals and install decomposing toilets and gray water systems instead.
+- (1) eliminate their use of sewer lines/laterals and install decomposing toilets and gray water systems instead. - (2) relocate their homes, or - (3) sell or move their farm animals/livestock.

-B. relocate their homes, or
+staff concluded it is highly unlikely that nethods of compliance as they may represo a new location/watershed may represolisruption in addition to financial hardship. sent a financial hardship.
+Also, moving

-C. sell or move their farm animals/livestock.
+Signature

-Staff concluded it is highly unlikely that responsible parties will choose these methods of compliance as they may represent a financial hardship.
-Also, moving to a new location/watershed may represent family, school, and employment disruption in addition to financial hardship.
+Date